What is an API?

 Serverless360 API monitoring helps to set up monitoring on the endpoints and get to know if the API is healthy.
 If there is a state mismatch, you will be notified of the error details so that you can immediately take action on the API.

 You can also configure the request to your endpoint by providing Authorization Credentials, Payload and/or Custom Header.
 With the API Monitoring feature, you can monitor the endpoint based on Status Code, Keywords in the message body, Response time.
-API can be monitored for its response and responsiveness
+API can be monitored for its response and responsiveness.

-API end point can be associated like any other entity to a Status Moitor, Threshold Monitor and Watch Monitor.
+API end point can be associated like any other resource to a Status Moitor, Threshold Monitor and Watch Monitor.
 In case of Status Monitor, the API will be pinged at the configured time interval and report with status based on the expected response configuration will be shared on the notification channels.

 In case of a Threshold Monitor, the endpoint will be pinged every 1 minute, in case of any error, notification will be fired.